MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 You can use existing sensor data to enhance Places Analytics reports by combining the actual usage with the intended usage of a customer’s conference rooms and buildings.
 Microsoft Places supports binary occupancy (motion), people count, badge, and Wi-Fi data types.

 ## Prerequisites
-- Connected Workplace is an advanced feature.
-For more information, see [Opt in to the Microsoft Places Public Preview](opt-in-places-preview.md).
+- Opt in to the [Places Public Preview](opt-in-places-preview.md).
+Connected Workplace is an advanced feature.
 - Create buildings and floors.
 - Enable Places Analytics.